My Black Belt Test on May 16, 2009

 Ok.
 I've Seen Enough.
 Take me home!

 All students are actually enrolled in the school of Jujitsu.
-While they are training for belts in Jujitsu, they can also graduate with belts in Karate.
-In the adult program, a person could get a black belt in Tae Kwondo Karate in about 4 or 5 years.
+While they are training for belts in Jujitsu, they can also graduate with belts in karate.
+In the adult program, a person could get a black belt in Tae Kwondo karate in about 4 or 5 years.
 A black belt in Jujitsu takes about 9 to 10 years of study.
-I did not want to learn the katas (Karate katas are executed as a specified series of approximately 15 to 25 moves, with stepping and turning, while attempting to maintain perfect form.
+I did not want to learn the katas (karate katas are executed as a specified series of approximately 15 to 25 moves, with stepping and turning, while attempting to maintain perfect form.
 The practitioner "visualizes" the enemy attacks and their responses.)

 The black belt test is brutal and demanding.
-It lasts about 2 hours and makes you demonstrate, basically all you have learned in your years of training and in doing so, exhaust you.
+It lasts about 2 hours and makes you demonstrate, basically all you have learned in all your years of training and in doing so, exhaust you.
 When you are exhausted, you must rely on your training to keep going.
 At the final dessert, you are attacked by 6 black belts who are going to win.
 The goal is to do the best you can against all of them.
 Imagine all those great movies where the hero is attacked by many attackers and defeats them all.
 It ain't going to happen here.
 You will ultimately lose.
 The following day is when you realize that your body has muscles that you never knew existed.
 Every part of you aches.
 But the aches go away and you now have the pride of your black belt.

 Presentation